Share Your Ideas

 - Explain the experiential side of your session.
 It is not always about the quantity of information shared, but the quality.
 Make sure your audience will leave with tangible tools and not be exhausted from content overload.

-- If your session includes special considerations (students, unique activities, or special room setup) you must include this in your submission.
+- If your session includes special considerations (students, music, unique activities, or special devices/software) you must include this in your submission.
 If you do not, this special consideration is less likely to be approved.